SaverioNapolitano/STYLEGUIDE-micro/README.md

 The encoded events involves
 - the light status (`ON`/`OFF`) and its cause (`AUTO`/`SWITCH`/`MOBILE_APP`/`VOICE`)
-- the color and its cause
+- the color
 - the light intensity (`HIGH`/`MEDIUM`/`LOW`)

 #### Bridge -> Micro

 The bridge can send the micro either one or four integers:
-- one integer to toggle the automode (or to disable it)
+- one integer to toggle the auto mode (or to disable it)
 - four integers to set the color of the light and tell the mode used (`MOBILE_APP`/`VOICE`)

 ### State